 I can give you a timeline estimate, but it’ll be that - an estimate.
 I give your story the time it needs, I won’t rush through comments just to get to the end.
-Especially if you have glove-service, know that this is NOT a quick process.
-Round 2 will probably take longer (though it doesn't faze me if there is a break between rounds for glove-service.
-I know you probably need time to work on your story after my first pass).
+Especially if you are doing book doctoring, know that this is NOT a quick process.
+Bringing a book from draft to published is not for the faint of heart.

 The style of my comments varies.
-If you can take it, I’ll whip out those black leather gloves and let your MS have it—and you will like it.
-If you need kid-gloves I have those too; I can do hand-holding and cheer-leading too. (psst...
+If you can take it, I’ll let your MS have it.
+If you need kid-gloves; I can do hand-holding and cheer-leading too. (psst...
 I LOVE cheer-leading new authors!)

 Either way, you will get comments that may come across as tough—ones that will make you think, and maybe pout a bit.
 You will get manifestos- but I tell everyone new to me, those are GOOD, it means you've got me hooked and I am invested.
 You WANT those, even if they are somewhat unsettling.
 If I'm hurry-typing enough to fuss up my spelling, it’s because I am invested and trying to get back to the action.